Lingnan W.T. Chan Fellowships

 (For an overview of the Lingnan W. T. Chan Fellowships Program, please view The Lingnan Spirit – Lessons in Global Learning.)

 Lingnan W.T.
 Chan Fellows are selected on the basis of their commitment to service as well as their maturity, flexibility, experience, personal initiative and creativity.
 After selection and orientation, each Fellow is assigned to work at a non-profit organization in the United States that addresses a critical social need.

 With support and guidance from program organizers, the internships are designed to help the Fellows gain practical experience in service work and intercultural cooperation.
 Fellows live in American homes for the full duration of the program.
 They also attend seminars on non-profit organization management and community development, cultural events, as well as mandatory weekly reflection meetings while in the United States.

 Upon selection, W.T.
-Chan Fellows are assigned to UC Berkeley, hosted at their Public Service Center, or another designated university in California.
+Chan Fellows are assigned to UC Berkeley, hosted at their Public Service Center, or to USC, hosted at their US-China Institute.

 The Fellowships usually run from August to January.